oneapi-src/level-zero-spec/scripts/core/PROG.rst

 There are two types of allocations:

-1. Memory_ - linear, unformatted allocations for direct access from both the host and device.
+1. :ref:`LinearMemory` - linear, unformatted allocations for direct access from both the host and device.
-2. Images_ - non-linear, formatted allocations for direct access from the device.
+2. :ref:`Images` - non-linear, formatted allocations for direct access from the device.

-.. _Memory:
+.. _LinearMemory:

 Memory
 ------